J.W. Knapp Company

 The J.W.
-Knapp Company, more commonly known as "Knapp's", was a chain of department stores based in Lansing, Michigan.
+Knapp Company, more commonly known as "Knapp's", was a chain of department stores in mid-Michigan based in Lansing, Michigan.

 History

-In 1893, Joseph W. Knapp, a salesman originally from Hillsdale, Michigan opened a dry-goods, coat and carpet store in Albion, Michigan in partnership with Frank W. Jewett, called Jewett & Knapp.
+In 1893, Joseph W. Knapp, a salesman originally from Hillsdale, Michigan opened a dry-goods, coat, and carpet store in Albion, Michigan in partnership with Frank W. Jewett, called Jewett & Knapp.
 By 1897, the store had relocated to 123 N. Washington Avenue in Lansing, occupying 6000 sqft of space at the site of a former dry-goods store.

 In 1908, Jewett and Knapp sold the business to Frank Lackey, who renamed the store "J.W.
 Knapp Company".
 Knapp remained in charge of company operations, with Lackey as a silent partner.
 Knapp's billed itself in advertising of the day as "Lansing's Busy Reliable Store".